xclusivfred/Survey-Form/README.md

 # Objective:

-Build an app that is functionally similar to https://survey-form.freecodecamp.rocks
+To build an app that is functionally similar to https://survey-form.freecodecamp.rocks
 # Prerequisite

 • Laptop or desktop